tiziano-b/earthquakes-track-analysis/README.md

 ## Getting Started

 The solution has been developed using Ambari.<br/>
-This repository has only a small part of the solution, a HIVE SQL script (with related Java UDFs) to merge together data related to a dataset of earthquakes.<br/>
-The script identifies the closest City and Seismometer affected by the earthquake.
+This repository has only a small part of the solution, a HIVE SQL script (with related Java UDFs) to analyze a dataset of earthquakes and identifies for each earthquake the closest City and Seismometer.

 ### Prerequisites